sonatype-nexus-community/iq-success-metrics2/README.md

 Linux: create-data2.sh <iq-host-url> <iq-username> <iq-password>
 cd ..

-iq-host-url - your Nexus IQ Url, but with no backslash at the end iq-username - your Nexus IQ user name that has access to data set you'd like to report on iq-password - your Nexus IQ password
+iq-host-url - your Nexus IQ Url, (with no backslash at the end - it will not work with a trailing forward slash) iq-username - your Nexus IQ user name (choose a user name that has access to data set you'd like to report on) iq-password - your Nexus IQ password

 Example (Windows):  create-data2.bat http://localhost:8070 admin admin123